mazidzomader/CSE260-BRACU/CSE260 Quiz/README.md

-# Assignment problems vary depending on the faculty.
+# Quiz vary depending on the faculty.